JenE87/p2-quiz-eu-capitals/README.md

 None

 ## Deployment
 The site was deployed to GitHub pages.
-The steps to d ceploy are as follows:
+The steps to deploy are as follows:
 1. Go to the **Settings** tab in the GitHub repository
 2. In the sidebar on the left select **Pages** (Code and automation section)
 3. Ensure to: